SheikhAfham-1993/githubexplorer/README.md

 - The above command will install all the dependencies that this project needs.

+## Running the project

+This project is using [Github GraphQL](https://docs.github.com/en/graphql) which is authenticated via Personal access token.
+In order to run this project you need to create Personel access token in you github account.
+Follow the below steps to create the token

+- Go to your github account
+- Go to settings.
+You fill find settings upon clicking you profile image on top right.
+- Under settings scroll down to "Develop settings".
+- Then click on Personal access token and select "Tokens (classic)".
+- Under Tokens (classic), click on Generate new token.
+Click on the (classic) option.
+- Github will then need your confirmation by requiring your password.
+- Give your token any note.
+- Select scopes that you want this token for.
+For this project just enable "public_repo" under repo.
+- Click Generate token, copy the token and save it somewhere because it is only visible once.
+-

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.